Joshua J. Mark

 The city of Eridu features prominently in Sumerian mythology, not only as the first city and home of the gods, but as the locale to which the great goddess Innana traveled in order to receive the gifts of civilization which she then bestowed upon humanity from her home city of Uruk.
-The Eridu Genesis (composed circa 2300 BCE) is the earliest description of the Great Flood (which may have been the first written record of a long oral tradition of a time around 2800 BCE when the Euphrates rose high above her banks and flooded the region.
+The Eridu Genesis (composed c.
+2300 BCE) is the earliest description of the Great Flood, pre-dating the Biblical book of Genesis, and is the tale of the good man Utnapishtim (also known as Atrahasis or Ziusudra) who builds a great boat by the will of the gods and gathers inside 'the seed of life'.
+The Eridu Genesis may have been the first written record of a long oral tradition of a time around 2800 BCE when the Euphrates rose high above her banks and flooded the region.
 Excavations at Ur in the 1920’s revealed an eight-foot layer of silt and clay, consistent with the sediment of the Euphrates, which seemed to support the claim of a catastrophic flood in the area around 2800 BCE.
-The event was clearly a local, not a global, event, however) and pre-dates the Biblical book of Genesis in the tale of the good man Utnapishtim (also known as Atrahasis or Ziusudra) who builds a great boat by the will of the gods and gathers inside 'the seed of life'.
+The event was clearly a local, not a global, event, however.
 A proto-Genesis tale of the Garden has been found at Eridu in which Tagtug the Weaver (or gardener) is cursed by the great god Enki for eating of the fruit of the forbidden tree in the garden after being told not to.
 Eridu is further associated with the tale of the great sage Adapa, who was initiated into the meaning of life and all understanding by the god of wisdom, Ea, but was ultimately tricked by Ea and denied the one thing he most wanted: knowledge of life without death, to live forever.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!